Understand publishing options for building scene layers

 Add a relationship class to the building layer

-To add a relationship class to the building layer, you will add a table to your project and use the Create Relationship Class tool.
+To add a relationship class to the building layer, you'll add a table to your project and use the Create Relationship Class tool.

 The table is added to the Contents pane under the Standalone Tables section.